Alfred Rosenberg: Wartime propaganda efforts

-Trial and execution
+Capture, trial and execution

 Rosenberg was captured by Allied troops on 19 May 1945 in Flensburg-Mürwik.
 He was tried at Nuremberg and found guilty of all four counts: conspiracy to commit crimes against peace; planning, initiating and waging wars of aggression; war crimes; and crimes against humanity.
 The final judgment against him named him one of the principal planners of the invasion of Norway and the invasion of the Soviet Union.
 It also held him directly responsible for the systematic plunder of the occupied countries of Europe, as well as the brutal conditions in Eastern Europe.
 During his trial he wrote his memoirs, which were published posthumously and with analytical commentary by Serge Lang and Ernst von Schenck.

 He was sentenced to death and executed with other condemned co-defendants at Nuremberg Prison on the morning of 16 October 1946.
 His body, like those of the other nine executed men and that of Hermann Göring, was cremated at Ostfriedhof (Munich) and the ashes were scattered in the river Isar.

 Throughout the trial, it was agreed that Rosenberg had a decisive role in shaping Nazi philosophy and ideology.
 Examples include: his book The Myth of the Twentieth Century, which was published in 1930, where he incited hatred against "Liberal Imperialism" and "Bolshevik Marxism"; furthering the influence of the "Lebensraum" idea in Germany during the war; facilitating the persecution of Christian churches and the Jews in particular; and opposition to the Versailles Treaty.

 According to Joseph Kingsbury-Smith, who covered the executions for the International News Service, Rosenberg was the only condemned man who, when asked at the gallows if he had any last statement to make, replied with only one word: "No".